cryptomover-software/stellar-rails-wallet/README.md

 # Stellar-Rails
 Stellar-Rails is an open source Stellar wallet created using Ruby on Rails web application framework.

+## Version 0.5

 ## Functionalities of the current website
   1. Check account balances